ILC Dover: Tethered aerostats

-Heavy lift airships and balloons
+Heavy-lift airships and balloons

-The lift generated by a helium filled LTA vehicle can allow heavy loads to be transported in an economical manner.
-In the early 1990s, ILC was involved in the design and manufacture of logging balloons, devices used in the northwestern U.S. and western Canada for the purpose of retrieving logs from mountainous areas inaccessible by road.
+The lift generated by a helium-filled LTA vehicle can allow heavy loads to be transported in an economical manner.
+In the early 1990s, ILC helped design and manufacture logging balloons, devices used in the northwestern U.S. and western Canada for the purpose of retrieving logs from mountainous areas inaccessible by road.

 Personal protective equipment

 Since the mid-1970s, ILC has designed and produced products for chemical and biological protection.
 Currently, ILC designs and produces respirators, masks, and suits used to protect against chemical, biological, radiological and nuclear (CBRN) threats.
 The products are used by U.S. military troops, federal employees, scientists and health care workers.

 Masks and respirators

-ILC produces powered air purifying respirators (PAPRs).
+ILC produces powered air-purifying respirators (PAPRs).
 These include the Sentinel XL CBRN PAPR, used to protect against CBRN threats; the Sentinel HP PAPR, used to protect against infectious disease; and the Sentinel XT PAPR, used to protect pharmaceutical workers from airborne active pharmaceutical ingredients (APIs).
-They also produce an air purifying escape respirator (APER), the SCape CBRN, and the M40/42 gas mask used by the U.S. military.
+They also produce an air-purifying escape respirator (APER), the SCape CBRN, and the M40/42 gas mask used by the U.S. military.